Skip to main content

 Technical Analysis

-CVE-2024-3716 is a vulnerability identified in the foreman-installer tool, specifically when the puppet-candlepin component is invoked with the --password parameter.
-The issue arises because the password is passed as a command line argument, which is visible in the process list (e.g., via commands like ps or top).
-This exposure allows any local user with the ability to view running processes to read the password in clear text, thereby compromising sensitive credentials.
-The vulnerability does not require any prior authentication or user interaction, but it does require local access to the affected system.
-The CVSS 3.1 score is 6.2 (medium severity), reflecting high confidentiality impact but no impact on integrity or availability.
-The attack vector is local (AV:L), with low attack complexity (AC:L), no privileges required (PR:N), and no user interaction (UI:N).
-The scope is unchanged (S:U), meaning the vulnerability affects only the vulnerable component and does not propagate to other components.
-Although no known exploits are currently reported in the wild, the exposure of passwords in process lists is a well-known security risk that can lead to unauthorized access and further compromise.
-The vulnerability is particularly relevant for organizations using foreman-installer and puppet-candlepin in their infrastructure management, especially in environments where multiple users have local system access or where systems are shared or multi-tenant.
+The vulnerability CVE-2024-3716 involves the foreman-installer tool, specifically when the puppet-candlepin component is executed with the --password parameter.
+The issue arises because the password is passed as a command-line argument, which is visible in the process list (e.g., via commands like 'ps' on Unix/Linux systems).
+This exposure allows any local user with the ability to view running processes to read the password in cleartext, leading to unauthorized disclosure of sensitive credentials.
+The vulnerability does not require any privileges or user interaction to exploit, but it does require local access to the affected system.
+The CVSS 3.1 base score is 6.2, reflecting a medium severity primarily due to the confidentiality impact.
+The flaw does not affect the integrity or availability of the system.
+No patches or fixes are currently linked in the provided data, and no known exploits have been reported in the wild.
+This vulnerability highlights the risk of passing sensitive information via command-line parameters, which is a common security anti-pattern.
+Organizations using foreman-installer with puppet-candlepin should audit their usage and consider alternative secure methods for handling passwords.

 Potential Impact